With this bank holiday being so beautifully warm, we thought we would share with you some top tips to keep your working dogs cool.

 Give Your Dog A Paddling Pool

 Working Dogs usually love water so access to a shallow water source to lie in will be greeted with doggy joy.
-A small babies paddling pool, or an old baby bath with a few inches will be enough for them to cool down in the garden or kennel will offer great relief when they feel too warm.
+A small baby paddling pool or an old baby bath with a few inches will be enough for them to cool down in the garden or the kennel will offer great relief when they feel too warm.